Brand0n7/badeTP/docs/info.md

 ## How to test

-Explain how to use your project

 In order to test it you can turn on and off each individual switch.
+As I said in the how it works the switches 1 or 2 control the bottom right light either or can be on and switches 3 and 4 both need to be on in order to turn on the light at the bottom.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any Led display
+- Led display
-The "or" Switch
+- The "or" Switch
-The "and" Switch
+- The "and" Switch